 - The editors aim to make these readings attractive without any financial remuneration involved.

 - Continued success depends on active participation by all those professionals whose contributions are encouraged and will be warmly welcomed by many (see Guidelines for Authors).

 A Brief History

 Walt Lonner conceptualized the Online Readings in Psychology and Culture (ORPC).
 With the aid of three colleagues at Western Washington University, it was launched in August, 2002.
 In 2008, the copyright to the ORPC was transferred to the International Association for Cross-Cultural Psychology (IACCP), thereby acquiring the status of an official publication of the Association.
 In July, 2010 the Publications and Communications Committee of ICCP appointed Wolfgang Friedlmeier, Grand Valley State University, MI, as Editor.
 Soon thereafter a new editorial board was formed to join in this effort.
-The members include Michael Bender of Tilburg University in The Netherlands, Chuck Hill of Whittier College in California, and Emiko Kashima of Australia’s LaTrobe University.
+The members include Michael Bender of Tilburg University in The Netherlands, and Chuck Hill of Whittier College in California.
 Walter Lonner continues to be a part of the ORPC project in the role of advisory editor.